 The Stages of Divorce – a Guide

 To obtain a divorce in England and Wales, married couples have to follow a prescribed divorce process or procedure.
 Before starting the legal process, you should discuss your circumstances with a family solicitor.
 If you decide to divorce, you will follow the stages of divorce outlined below.

 Filing for Divorce

 To file for a divorce you need to decide on the reasons for your divorce and complete the appropriate divorce petition.
 This is sent to the Court together with the current Court fee (£550) and your marriage certificate.
 We recommend you ask a solicitor to help you complete the forms.
 The Court staff generally do not give advice on how to fill in these forms correctly.

 Serving Divorce Papers

-The Court will send a copy of the divorce papers to the Respondent by way of service.
-In a situation where the Respondent does not acknowledge receipt of the papers then they may need to be served personally.
-If you do not know where the Respondent is.
+The Court will send a copy of the divorce papers to the Respondent.
+This is often referred to as the service of divorce papers.
+If the Respondent does not acknowledge receipt of the documents then the divorce papers may need to be served personally.
+Sometimes our clients worry because they do not know where the Respondent is.
 It is still possible to divorce a missing spouse but we will need to make a separate application to the Court in respect of the service of the documents.

 Applying for Decree Nisi

 The Decree Nisi is a document which is given by the court.
-It is pronounced once the Court is satisfied that you are entitled to a divorce, your Decree Nisi will be pronounced.
+It is pronounced once the Court is satisfied that you are entitled to a divorce.
+It is not the same as the final divorce.
 At any time after the Decree Nisi is pronounced the parties can file a consent order with the Court that deals with the financial arrangements they have agreed.